Giorgos Merkis: APOEL

 On 12 January 2016, Merkis signed an 18-month contract with fellow Cypriot First Division club APOEL.
 He made his official debut on 17 January 2016, coming on as a 69th-minute substitute in APOEL's 3–0 home win against Enosis Neon Paralimni for the Cypriot First Division.
 He scored his first goal for APOEL against his former team Apollon Limassol on 2 April 2016, netting a late equalizer in his team's 2–2 home draw for the Cypriot First Division Championship play-offs.
 A few months after joining APOEL, he was crowned champion as his team won the Cypriot First Division title for a fourth consecutive time.

 On 2 March 2017, Merkis signed a two-year contract extension with APOEL, running until 31 May 2019.

 International career

 Merkis made his international debut with Cyprus National Team on 1 March 2006, in friendly match against Armenia at Tsirion Stadium, coming on as a 79th-minute substitute in Cyprus' 2–0 win.
-He scored his first goal on 16 November 2014, netting the opening goal in Cyprus' 5–0 home victory against Andorra for the UEFA Euro 2016 qualifiers.
+He scored his first goal on 16 November 2014, netting the opening goal in the 5–0 home victory against Andorra in the UEFA Euro 2016 qualifiers.